 PEL - Permissible exposure level - the exposure limit which shall not be exceeded as an eight hour time weighted average.

-FREEZE + P 2K3 is a strong irritant effecting skin, eyes nose and breathing.
+DEEP FREEZE is a strong irritant effecting skin, eyes nose and breathing.
 It is a non-persistent acute (short term) exposure which can be relieved with running water and soap for cleanup of the oleoresin capsicum.
 One of the solvents used is a suspected carcinogen in laboratory testing with chronic exposure.
 No health risk has been found from acute exposure.

 SECTION III: PHYSICAL DATA

 Evaporation Rate: 1.7 (Butyl Acetate=1)

 Specific Gravity: 0.786 @ 60o F